openintegrationhub/Data-and-Domain-Models/evaluations/sources/IntegrationProcess.md

 > How can the usage context of an entity type be mapped in the master data schema?

 ## The schema
-The master data schema consists of data fields, that need to be transformed between data models within an integration environment.
+The master data schema consists of that data fields, that need to be transformed between data models within an integration environment.
 A generic data model is derivable out of those data fields and its structure reflects the contextual usage within repetitive business process.
-Business data flow patterns will help to design endpoints according to typical business processes.
+Business data flow patterns will help to design endpoints according to typical business processes - interfaces (aka. views).

 _An address is unique, but can be used under certain circumstances in a variety of business contexts like mailing, shipping, accounting purposes and so on._